HU-xiaobai/IPP-Course-Summery/README.md

 3. Totally the first stage:two novel modules SSM and MCSM to select concepts from the given candidates concepts under a plan-write two-stage visual storytelling system.
 The second steps: modified BART as our story generation module to mitigate the problem caused by limited vocabulary and knowledge in the dataset.

 4. How to select: 1.
 We send the images into ResNet152 (He et al. 2016) to obtain image features 2.we use clarifai1 to obtain the top 10 seed concepts from each image.
 Each concept is used as a query to select relative commonsense concepts in the ConceptNet and we make several rules to filter some concepts which are less useful 3.To incorporate the visual information into the concepts, we also connect the image feature to its corresponding concept features in the graph.
 4. to select the concept, from SSM model, updated concept features into the encoder, and the decoder will output the selected concepts, finally the concept with the highest probability is selected as the output concept, while its feature is directly copied for the generation of the next step.
 From MCSM model, this method aims to calculate the co-occurrence probability of all candidate concepts cs in the graph.

+5. how to generate story: 1) a simple encoder-decoder module that uses multi-head pooling to encode the concept embeddings, and decode the sentences with a RNN decoder.
+2) a large scale encoder-decoder which both can encode the input and output the sentences(bart).

+### evaluation:

+1. automatic: We report BLEU (B), METEOR (M), ROUGH-L (R), and CIDEr (C) scores.
+2. human evaluation: